 Unsealed marble, limestone - Use with caution.
 Test in hidden area first.
 Avoid acidic cleaners.

 Porcelain, acrylic, fiberglass, ceramic tile - Perfect for loofah cleaning.
+See our guide on bathroom cleaning applications for more details.
 Excellent for soap scum, hard water stains, and mildew.
 The texture helps cut through buildup that smooth cloths leave behind.

 Use with baking soda paste for stubborn stains.